BrandonSchoolPF/sqlalchemy_practice/README.md

    docker exec -ti {container_name} psql -U postgres -d {DB_name}
    ```

-## Connecting SQLAlchemy to Postgres using Fast API
+# Connecting SQLAlchemy to Postgres using Fast API
 SQLAlchemy is just a tool to get SQL statements into Python.
 Actions like SELECT, JOIN, etc..
 have been built into SQLAlchemy.
 FastAPI is an API builder which allows the user to create HTTP requests (POST, GET).
 FastAPI combined with SQLAlchemy can allow the user to create queries or inserts through API requests through FastAPI

+__*Note that you will not need to manually push new tables into postgres with SQLAlchemy if you are using alembic to auto migrate the tables*__

-### Setting up DB Connection with SQLAlchemy
+## __Setting up DB Connection with SQLAlchemy__

 With SQLAlchemy, the objects required to speak with any database are engine, SesionLocal, and Declarative base.